Opinion | These confirmation hearings are not really about Amy Coney Barrett

 Of course the president cannot unilaterally move the election, and voter intimidation is illegal.
-But Judge Barrett’s demurrals say less about her than about the outrageous, politicized process by which Republicans seek to jam her onto the court.
+But Judge Barrett’s demurrals say less about her than about the outrageous, politicized process by which Republicans seek to jam her onto the Supreme Court.

 Judge Barrett is hardly the first would-be justice to decline to answer obvious questions.
 After the Senate rejected the loquacious Robert H. Bork in 1987, Supreme Court nominees have found ways to say less and less, particularly on hot-button issues, under the argument that they must preserve some semblance of neutrality.